Raghopur Assembly constituency

-Raghopur Assembly constituency is an assembly constituency in Vaishali district in the Indian state of Bihar.
+Raghopur is an assembly constituency in Vaishali district in the Indian state of Bihar.
+It consists of Raghopur and Bidupur.

-Lalu Prasad Yadav won this seat twice, his wife Rabri Devi won it thrice, and they both served as Chief Minister while representing this seat.
-Their son Tejashwi Yadav has also won it twice (2015,2020) and been Deputy CM and Leader of Opposition while holding it.
+Lalu Prasad Yadav won this seat twice, his wife Rabri Devi won it three times, and they both served as Chief Minister while representing this seat.
+Their son Tejashwi Yadav has also won it twice (2015, 2020, 2025) and been Deputy CM and Leader of Opposition while holding it.
 Rabri Devi has also lost from this seat once, in 2010 from Satish Kumar (JDU).
 Currently Satish Kumar is a member of Bharatiya Janta Party.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 128 Raghopur Assembly constituency is composed of the following: Raghopur and Bidupur community development blocks.

 Raghopur Assembly constituency is part of No. 21 Hajipur (Lok Sabha constituency) (SC).